 Historically, species such as longfin eel and other mahinga kai species were very abundant in the surrounding catchment.
 However, due to extensive habitat modification, a large decline in species abundance has been observed (Golder Associates, 2015).

-Considering the close proximity to Te Waihora/Lake Ellesmere, habitat conditions of the waterways within the reserve and the importance of the Ararira/ LII River for maintaining fish populations, particularly longfin eels (Jellyman and Graynoth, 2010), it is likely that a range fish species occur within the Reserve.
+Considering the close proximity to Te Waihora/Lake Ellesmere, habitat conditions of the waterways within the reserve and the importance of the Ararira/ LII River for maintaining fish populations, particularly longfin eels (Jellyman and Graynoth, 2010), it is likely that a range of fish species occur within the Reserve.
 These waterways, in particular the Ararira/ LII River, provide an important ecological linkage between Te Waihora/Lake Ellesmere and the waterways in the upper Ararira/ LII catchment.

 No fish species are listed as taonga species in Schedule 97 of the Ngāi Tahu Claims Settlement Act (1998), but a number are important mahinga kai species.